Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 Each lookup cache has a string-based `CacheType`, which determines how the cache is stored.
 Xomega Framework defines the following constants for cache types, but you can also define your own.

 - `LookupCache.Global` - represents a global lookup cache that is shared for the whole application.
 This is typically used by default for common static lookup data.
 - `LookupCache.User` - represents a lookup cache for the current user session.
-This is only available in multi-user environments where sessions are supported, e.g. in *WebForms*, and is used for lookup data that is specific to the current user due to security requirements or user preferences.
+This is only available in multi-user environments where sessions are supported, e.g., in *WebForms*, and is used for lookup data that is specific to the current user due to security requirements or user preferences.
 - `LookupCache.Local` - represents a local lookup cache for the current data property or context.
-Such a cache can be constructed manually, or implicitly by a `LocalLookupCacheLoader` class.
+Such a cache can be constructed manually or implicitly by a `LocalLookupCacheLoader` class.

 To get an instance of a lookup cache of the specified type, you can call a static method `LookupCache.Get`, which takes the current service provider and the type of cache, as follows.